netbox-community/netbox/docs/administration/housekeeping.md

 !!! note
     On Debian-based systems, be sure to omit the `.sh` file extension when linking to the script from within a cron directory.
 Otherwise, the task may not run.

-## Using Systemd
+### Using Systemd

-1. Create symbolic links for the systemd service and timer files:
+First, create symbolic links for the systemd service and timer files.
 Link the existing service and timer files from the `/opt/netbox/contrib/` directory to the `/etc/systemd/system/` directory:

 ```bash
 sudo ln -s /opt/netbox/contrib/netbox-housekeeping.service /etc/systemd/system/netbox-housekeeping.service
 sudo ln -s /opt/netbox/contrib/netbox-housekeeping.timer /etc/systemd/system/netbox-housekeeping.timer
 ```

-2. Reload and enable the systemd services:

-Reload the systemd configuration and enable the timer to start automatically at boot:
+Then, reload the systemd configuration and enable the timer to start automatically at boot:

 ```bash
 sudo systemctl daemon-reload
 sudo systemctl enable --now netbox-housekeeping.timer
 ```

-3. Verify the timer status:

 Check the status of your timer by running: